 © Yelena Yasen.
-The Stone Man, 1995; A Dream, 1994.
+The Stone Man, 1995.
 Editing by Ms. Jean Fiedler—the author of more than 20 books for children published by David McKay, Abelard-Schumann, Whitman Publishing, Western Publishing, Holiday House, and Hart Publishing Company.
 Ms. Fiedler has also written an adult novel, Atone with Evil, published in 1976 by Bantam, and she co-authored The Science Fiction of Issac Asimov published by Frederick Unger.
 Her children novel, The Year the World Was out of Step with Jancy Fried, was published by Harcourt Brace Jovanovich.

 THE STONE MAN